-Fun & Creative Journal Keeping Ideas for Kids— Oh, the many joys of creative journaling!
+Creative Journal Ideas to help make journaling fun for kids—Oh, the many joys of creative journaling!
 I love to write about journal keeping tips, journal prompts and starters, creative journaling, and journal writing techniques.
-Writing in a journal is one of my favorite activities, but creating new, exciting and innovate ways to keep a journal is nearly as enjoyable if you ask me.
+Writing in a journal is one of my favorite activities, but creating new, exciting, and innovative ways to keep a journal is almost just as enjoyable if you ask me.

-Journaling helps students to improve their writing skills and their critical thinking, as they take a topic and explore it from multiple angles.
-Journaling can be assigned to any age child, and the sooner a kid starts to journal the better if you ask us!
+Journaling helps students improve their writing and critical thinking skills, as they take a topic and explore it from multiple angles.
+Journaling can be assigned to kids of any age—and if you ask us, the sooner kids start to journal, the better!

-To get and keep kids interesting in journaling, try introducing them to fun, exciting, simple, and low-cost ways to embellish a journal.
-Below is a list of fun and exciting journaling ideas for kids that will make their journal keeping a more interactive, creative and unique tool for self-expression.
+To get kids interested in journaling, try introducing them to fun, exciting, simple, and low-cost ways to embellish a journal.
+Use the creative journal ideas for kids below to make journal keeping an interactive and unique tool for self-expression and personal growth (not to mention a wonderful creative writing skill development tool, but more on that later.)

 - Summarize your day in 20 words or less.